-*Keep the Focus Frame in sight as a reminder to pause and refocus when you need it.
+*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Introducing Focus Frame